skuzzle/guice-async-extension/README.md

 A method is scheduled according to its trigger annotation by the time an object of its containing type is constructed by the `Injector`.

+*WARNING:* You should only ever schedule methods from within Singleton scoped objects.
+Otherwise you will run into memory leaks.
+Please refer to the documentation of the `Scheduled` annotation for more information.

 ### Parameter injection
 Scheduled methods can have parameters.
 They will be injected prior to each invocation.